Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 After the bootstrap process is complete, we will be removing all the bootstrap components from the cluster.
 And then we will proceed with the creation of the worker nodes.

-Once we have our worker nodes up and running, we will verify if all our cluster controllers are showing as ‘available’.
-Finally, we will configure a reverse proxy on the bastion host so that we can access the OCP Console UI locally on our browser.
+Once we have our worker nodes up and running, we will configure a reverse proxy on the bastion host so that we can access the OCP Console UI locally on our browser.
+Finally, we will verify if all our cluster controllers are showing as ‘Available’.

 ## Final Architecture and Cluster Layout (Post Installation)